flybywiresim/rfcs/text/000-flightplan-rewrite.md

 **Current known issues with flight plan system**:
 - USER and D0 waypoints should not be present.
+- Extremely wide/shallow turns are made when following a flight plan with a sharp (>90 degree) turn at a non-overfly waypoint.
+It can often take several nautical miles for the plane to re-intercept the track to the following waypoint.
 - (T-P) waypoint should be present when intercepting a direct-to waypoint.
 - VERT REV page: can't set/change/clear speed constraints.
 - VERT REV page: can't clear altitude constraints.